simgrid/simgrid/docs/source/Installing_SimGrid.rst

 enable_java (on/OFF)
   Generates the java bindings of SimGrid.
 You must also enable MSG for this to work.

-enable_lua (on/OFF)
-  Generate the lua bindings to the SimGrid internals (requires lua-5.3).

 enable_lib_in_jar (ON/off)
   Embeds the native java bindings into the produced jar file.